Grief and Loss

 It's like you can't breathe.

-And then you try to breathe because you have to but it hurts so you just end up breathing tiny little breaths.
+You try but it hurts so you just end up breathing tiny little breaths.
 Over and over.

 It just can’t be real that